caliskanfurkan/ozetgec/README.md

-An mobile app for Turkish news summaries.
+A mobile app for Turkish news summaries.